Laws, Regulations & Annotations

 (A) an accountant, auditor, real property appraiser, building cost estimator, engineer, real estate loan agent, real estate loan underwriter, right-of-way agent, licensed building contractor, or

-(B) a real estate licensee, licensed by the California Department of Real Estate, engaged in buying, selling, leasing, or managing real estate, or
+(B) a real estate licensee, licensed by the California Bureau of Real Estate, engaged in buying, selling, leasing, or managing real estate, or

-(C) an appraiser aide or appraiser trainee in an assessor's office or in the property taxes department of the Board, or
+(C) an appraiser aide or appraiser trainee in an assessor's office or in the Board's Property Tax Department, or

-(D) an employee, other than an appraiser, appraiser aide, or appraiser trainee, of an assessor's office or of the property taxes department of the Board, except that such employment time shall be limited to qualifying for only 2/3 of the four-year experience requirement.
+(D) an employee, other than an appraiser, appraiser aide, or appraiser trainee, of an assessor's office or of the Board's Property Tax Department, except that such employment time shall be limited to qualifying for only 2/3 of the four-year experience requirement.
 The remaining 1/3 of time shall be accumulated by other relevant experience as described in subparagraphs (A), (B), and (C) above or by education in an accredited institution of higher education.

 Four years of relevant experience or any combination of four years of relevant experience and of education in an accredited institution of higher education totaling four years can be substituted for the educational requirement in subsection (a)(2).
 When fewer than four years of education in an accredited institution of higher education are used to meet the minimal qualifications, the number of qualifying years or fractions thereof shall be determined by the number of units in which passing grades were received.
 One year of education requirement shall consist of either 30 semester units or 45 quarter units.
 The qualifications of the person seeking permanent certification in this manner shall be submitted on a form supplied by the Board when the person files the application.

-(b) When a person has been temporarily certified under subsection (b) of regulation 282 by reason of equivalent qualifications, or under subsection (c) of regulation 282 by reason of election or appointment as assessor the person shall be admitted to the examination referred to in subsection (a).
+(b) When a person has been temporarily certified under subsection (b) of Rule 282 by reason of equivalent qualifications, or under subsection (c) of Rule 282 by reason of election or appointment as assessor the person shall be admitted to the examination referred to in subsection (a).
 Upon receiving a passing grade in the examination, the person shall be issued a permanent certificate by the Board.

 (c) A permanent certificate is suspended when the person to whom it was issued terminates employment with the Board, a county assessor, a city and county assessor, or an appraisal commission, but it is automatically reinstated when the person is again employed to perform the duties of an appraiser for property tax purposes in the services of any of these offices.